-There are 2 steps in making a call: 1) Select an audio device, and 2) Dial the number.
-SPA-841 lets the user perform these 2 steps in either order.
-That is, the user can select an audio device before or after dialing.
-SPA-841 also supports 2 types of dialing: explicit or implicit.
+There are two steps in making a call:

+- 1) Select an audio device, and - 2) Dial the number.

+The SPA941 allows the user to perform these two steps in either order.
+In other words, the user can select an audio device either before or after dialing.

+The SPA941 supports two types of dialing: explicit or implicit.
 Explicit dialing refers to one of the following cases:

-- enter the target number digits one by one - enter the speed dial of the target number - select an entry from a directory and press SK(dial) - a dedicate hard key is pressed, such as the VM key
+- enter the target number digits one by one - enter the speed dial assignment of the target number - select an entry from a directory, and press the dial soft key - press a dedicated key, such as the Voice Mail key